vegah/Library3d/README.md

 #Supported formats
 3ds - Can read 3ds files into IScene/IModel

-md2 - Can read ID Software's md2 files, but normals are not in (they are kept in a lookup table which I havent included.
-Should be easy to add).
+md2 - Can read ID Software's md2 files.
 Will for now just get information about the first frame, but all frames are read - so should also be easy to fix.
 Just need to add some frameinformation to the IModel interface.

 #Usage is